-As the MARPOL Annexes I and II are mandatory, States ratifying or acceding to MARPOL must give effect to the provisions of these two specific Annexes.
-Accession to the other Annexes is optional, and States may decide if and when they want to do so.
+As the MARPOL Annexes I and II are mandatory, States ratifying or acceding to MARPOL must give effect to the provisions of these two specific Annexes at a minimum, but will be automatically bound by the other Annexes unless they declare otherwise...
 Nowadays all Annexes to MARPOL have entered into force.

 The MARPOL Convention provides a set of requirements related to the handling and operational discharges of wastes and residues that are being generated onboard ships, including the provision of adequate reception facilities in ports.
 Discharge into the sea of oil, noxious liquid substances, sewage and garbage resulting from the normal operation of ships is strictly limited and/or prohibited: